TharaniBhagya/WDOS_Assingment/README.md

 WDOS Assignment Semester - 2
-update the Grocies website and create twwo dynamic pages using javascript
+update the Grocies website and create two dynamic pages using javascript